Wolox/tech-guides/net-core/README.md

 ## Kickoff Guide

-At [Wolox](http://wolox.com.ar), we have developed the [NET Core kickoff guide](./docs/kickoff/README.md) to create our RoR projects.
+At [Wolox](http://wolox.com.ar), we have developed the [NET Core kickoff guide](./docs/kickoff/README.md) to create our NET Core projects.
 Check it out to find a detailed guide to start with your project.

 ## Open Source